waseemuddin/Git-for-beginners/Day02 (git branch)/README.md

 $ git checkout -b contact-us-form

 ```
-**Step # 03 - Making Changes:** On the "contact-us-form" branch, you work on adding the contact us form features to your website.
+**Step # 03 - Making Changes:** On the "contact-us-form" branch, you work on adding the contact-us form features to your website.
 You have to create the files like PHP, HTML, CSS, and JavaScript files for the form.
 <br>
 <br>